Czechoslovak Naval Forces

-The Czechoslovakian Naval Forces (Československé válečné loďstvo) were the naval arm of the former Czechoslovak state.
+The Czechoslovak Naval Forces (Československé válečné loďstvo) were the naval arm of the former Czechoslovak state.
 Czechoslovakia being landlocked and with no large rivers flowing through it (the Danube formed a small part of its border), its naval forces were small and consisted only of riverine craft operating on the Danube (and briefly on the upper Elbe).

 Czechoslovak Legion

 The Czechoslovak Legion in the Russian Far East possessed in 1918 a maritime section of two steamers and an icebreaker, based at Vladivostok, which were used for transport.
 Later that same year the Legion seized two steamers on Lake Baikal, which were armed with howitzers.
 Engaging with the Red Army based on the port of Mysovaya, Legion naval forces sank the icebreaker Baikal.
 By 1920, though, the Legion was finished as a military force in Russia.

 First Republic

 At first, the First Czechoslovak Republic operated river craft inherited from the Austro-Hungarian Empire.
-From 1919 until 1921 the Czechoslovakian naval forces consisted of an Elbe Section (based at Litoměřice) and a Danube Section (based at Bratislava).
+From 1919 until 1921 the Czechoslovak naval forces consisted of an Elbe Section (based at Litoměřice) and a Danube Section (based at Bratislava).
 These sections were separated, the Elbe and Danube not being connected.
 The larger ships were deployed on the Danube, the Elbe section being more suited to transport, reconnaissance, and engineering support roles rather than combat.

 In 1921 these sections were consolidated by eliminating the Elbe section.
 The remaining (Danube) section was placed under the 4th Engineer Regiment.
 This Danube flotilla consisted of a headquarters section, bridging engineer section, transport section, mine warfare section, replacement section, and arsenal.

 The old Austrian craft being considered obsolescent by the late 1920s, plans were made to build two new large river monitors.
 One of these, President Masaryk, was built, being commissioned in 1932.
 With four 66 mm guns, President Masaryk was the flagship and most powerful ship of the Danube flotilla.
-President Masaryk was the only Czechoslovakian ship able, to some degree, to match the best ships of the more powerful fleets of the other Danubian powers (Yugoslavia, Romania, and Hungary) in the 1930s.
+President Masaryk was the only Czechoslovak ship able, to some degree, to match the best ships of the more powerful fleets of the other Danubian powers (Yugoslavia, Romania, and Hungary) in the 1930s.

 The flotilla also included various other craft.
 The gunboats MD-1 and MD-2, originally ordered for Austria-Hungary as torpedo retrievers, were equipped with 2 single mount Škoda 75 mm cannon, two machine guns, and mines.
 The OMH class launches were also ordered by Austria but not completed until 1924; their only armament was two machine guns.
 Two small minelayers were the last warships to be commissioned by the flotilla, the first entering service in 1938.

 The flotilla expired along with the Republic in 1939, and President Masaryk was pressed into service by the Germans in World War II.